-If you store your application code in Cloud Source Repositories, you can use the source console to perform Stackdriver Debugger tasks.
+If you store your app's code in Cloud Source Repositories, you can use the source console to perform Stackdriver Debugger tasks.
 These include taking and viewing debug snapshots, adding logpoints, and viewing logpoint outputs.

 Supported code locations

-- Google Cloud Source Repositories
+- Cloud Source Repositories

 Setting up debugging

-Deploy and/or start your application.
+Deploy and/or start your app.

 Debugging in Cloud Source Repositories